As someone who has practiced meditation for years, I wanted to “simplify” what Dr. Joe Dispenza’s research has revealed.

 That emotion or feeling sends a signal through the spinal cord out to the muscles and organs in need and causes them to take action.
 (That’s the fighting or flighting response).

-To have a better grasp of this system at work we need to dissect it and take a closer look.
+To have a better grasp of this system at work we need to dissect it further.

 The nervous system can be divided into two main categories: the Central Nervous System (CNS) and the Peripheral Nervous System (PNS).